Hexagram 64: 未濟

 fāngstraightforward, directed, definite

-Fire over water: Before Completion.
+Fire over water: the image of the condition before transition.
 Thus the superior man is careful in the differentiation of things, so that each finds its place.
-The problem isn't lack of effort but improper positioning.
+Forces must be brought to bear in the right place, at the right time.

 Historical Context